roblaing/webgames/ricerocks/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault">Event.preventDefault()</a>
 the default for switch.

-A snag this introduces is it breaks pressing F12 to get the browser's debugging screen up, so that needs to be done before launching the server.
+A snag this introduced was breaking pressing F12 to get the browser's debugging screen up, and the code above kinda fixes that (if you ignore the error messages and that a mouse click is needed for focus to return from the debug console to the game).

 <h3>What are the options?</h3>

-A common gripe against JavaScript is, that if like me you only revisit it every few years, everything keeps changing from last time.
+A common gripe against JavaScript is, that if like me you only revisit it every few years, everything changed from last time.

 When I first wrote this code, addEventListener had three arguments, and the third was usually set to <code>false</code>.